Universal Orlando Resort Hotels

 These Universal Orlando Resort hotels offer a perfect blend of convenience, amenities, and affordability.

 Loews Sapphire Falls offers a Caribbean-themed paradise, built around a tropical lagoon and sparkling waterfall.
-The on-site hotel features a 16,000 square-foot zero-entry pool with a white sand beach, water slide, cabanas and a fire pit.
-Enjoy Caribbean dining at the full-service restaurant, or kick back in the lobby lounge offering a tapas-style menu and rum tastings, pool bar and grill.
-Sapphire Falls also offers a quick-service marketplace and 24-hour room service.
+The on-site hotel features a 16,000 square-foot zero-entry pool with a white sand beach, water slide, cabanas, and a fire pit.
+Enjoy Caribbean dining at the full-service restaurant, or kick back in the lobby lounge offering a tapas-style menu and rum tastings, pool bar, and grill.
+Sapphire Falls also provides a quick-service marketplace and 24-hour room service.
 Sapphire Falls will offer 1,000 rooms.

 Universal Orlando Prime Value Hotels

-One of the newest resorts on property, Cabana Bay Beach Resort evokes the classic, retro-feel of 1950s and 60s beach resorts.
-This hotel features two large pools, a lazy river, bowling alley, plus dining options such as Starbucks, lobby and pool bars, and a table service restaurant in the bowling alley.
+Cabana Bay Beach Resort evokes the classic, retro-feel of the 1950s and 60s beach resorts.
+This hotel features two large pools, a lazy river, a bowling alley, plus dining options such as Starbucks, lobby and pool bars, and a table service restaurant in the bowling alley.
 Cabana Bay offers the most rooms on property: 900 rooms and 900 family suites (1,800 rooms total).

 Aventura Hotel is Universal Orlando Resorts newest hotel.
-This hotel features views of all 3 Universal parks, and is walking distance to them as well.
-Choose from a standard or deluxe guest room; or a kids suite which sleeps 6 adults comfortably.
-You can enjoy dinner at Bar 17 Bistro with stunning views of the theme parks, grab a quick meal at Urban Pantry, or grab your favorite Starbucks treat at the on site Starbucks.
+This hotel features views of all 3 Universal parks and is walking distance to them as well.
+Choose from a standard or deluxe guest room; or a kids suite which sleeps six adults comfortably.
+You can enjoy dinner at Bar 17 Bistro with stunning views of the theme parks, grab a quick meal at Urban Pantry, or grab your favorite Starbucks treat at the on-site Starbucks.

 Universal’s Value Hotels

 Universal Orlando Resort will soon offer two high-quality, high-value hotel options in the form of Universal’s Endless Summer Resort – Surfside Inn and Suites and Dockside Inn and Suites.
-These resorts are for families looking for theme park thrills, exclusive benefits and a seamless Universal Orlando Resort experience – starting at less than $100 per night.
-Set to begin opening in the summer of 2019, the hotels will feature a combined 2,800 guest rooms, including 1,450 two-bedroom suites designed to accommodate families of all sizes.
+These resorts are for families looking for theme park thrills, exclusive benefits, and a seamless Universal Orlando Resort experience – starting at less than $100 per night.
+The resort is scheduled to begin opening during in the summer of 2019; the hotels will feature a combined 2,800 guest rooms, including 1,450 two-bedroom suites designed to accommodate families of all sizes.
 Both options will be value-driven, with nightly rates as low as $73 per night.
 The 2 Bedroom Suites will sleep six for as little as $111 per night.

-Guests will enjoy a relaxed and easy vibe, and fun surf and beachy details will be woven in throughout the Surfside Inn and Suites & Dockside Inn and Suites experience.
+Guests will enjoy a relaxed and comfortable vibe, and fun surf and beachy details will be woven in throughout the Surfside Inn, and Suites & Dockside Inn and Suites experience.
 Surfside Inn and Suites will be the first hotel at Universal’s Endless Summer Resort and will open in the summer of 2019.
 Its sister property, Dockside Inn and Suites, will open in 2020.

 The Mouse For Less Tips

-When you stay at Aventura Hotel your room key can be used as a entrance pass for select clubs at Universal’s CityWalk.
+- When you stay at Aventura Hotel, your room key can be used as an entrance pass for select clubs at Universal’s CityWalk.

 For a full list of on-site hotel benefits at Universal Orlando Resort, check out our On-Site Hotel Benefits page.